 General and Detailed Assessors have different roles in the peer review process.
 General Assessors are members of the Selection Advisory Committee for specific grant schemes.
-General Assessors may include members from the ARC College of Experts (CoE) and other eminent members of the wider academic community and/or key industry groups.
+They are drawn from the College of Experts.
 They utilise knowledge of their disciplinary areas, broad understanding of intellectual and methodological issues and expertise in good research planning to assess applications.
 They also draw on your comments and scores as Detailed Assessors to inform and moderate their assessments.
-Key aspects of Detailed Assessors role are outlined in Section 2.1 of this document.
+Key aspects of Detailed Assessors role are outlined in Sections 2.1.

-Assessor scores and comments are now available to unsuccessful applicants once grant outcomes are announced in RMS.
+Assessor scores and comments are now available to applicants once grant outcomes are announced in RMS.
 Detailed Assessors should keep in mind the importance of aligning their scores and comments so that at the rejoinder stage applicants have a clear sense of issues they need to address.
 Similarly, if applicants are unsuccessful the correlation between scores and comments can assist applicants to identify areas for improvement in potential resubmissions to the scheme.